citp/privacy-policy-historical/z/zo/zon/zonecoders.com.md

-> *The following text is extracted and transformed from the zonecoders.com privacy policy that was archived on 2013-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130606022244id_/http%3A//www.zonecoders.com/Privacy-Policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zonecoders.com privacy policy that was archived on 2013-12-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131204212355id_/http%3A//www.zonecoders.com/read/privacy-policy.html) for the most accurate reproduction.*

-# ZoneCoders - Privacy Policy
+# ZoneCoders Marketplace - Privacy Policy

-This Privacy Policy governs the manner in which Bravos SCRI, ZoneCoders collects, uses, maintains and discloses information collected from users (each, a "User") of the [http://www.zonecoders.com](https://web.archive.org/web/20130606022244id_/http%3A/) website ("Site").
-This privacy policy applies to the Site and all products and services offered by Bravos SCRI, ZoneCoders.
+This Privacy Policy governs the manner in which ZoneCoders collects, uses, maintains and discloses information collected from users (each, a "User") of the http://www.zonecoders.com website ("Site").
+This privacy policy applies to the Site and all products and services offered by ZoneCoders.

 **Personal identification information**